Section Two: The Personal Characteristics of a Godly Life.

 #5’s response to life: No problem; just detach!

 #5 avoids: emptiness.

-#5 ultimate hope: My needs are not a problem.
+#5 lost childhood message: My needs are not a problem.

 So, are you an Enneagram #5?
 Does this personality type sound a lot like the way you feel and act in life?
 If so, take heart.
 A Christ-actualized #5 can become, by the direction of the Holy Spirit, a man or woman of God who truly becomes a pro-actively involved visionary in a world where detailed-thinking is often overlooked and under-appreciated.
 A godly #5 no longer is controlled by greed and withdrawal, but becomes a well-informed investigator who is actively involved alongside others in problem-solving.